-11. Risk arising from political instability in Spain
+- Risk arising from political instability in Spain

-Despite our global presence, Spain is still a significant market for our business, Western Europe and especially Spain represents 15.4% of our total revenues.
+Despite our global presence, Spain is still a significant market for our business, Western Europe and especially Spain represents 15.6% of our total revenues.
 While Spain's economy has been gradually improving since 2013, Spain experienced a significant economic downturn between 2008 and 2012.
-The expansionary phase on which the Spanish economy embarked in 2013 has been vastly interrupted from March 2020 due to the Covid-19 and its economic consequences.
+The expansionary phase on which the Spanish economy embarked in 2013 has been vastly interrupted from March 2020 due to the Covid-19 and its economic consequences that are further explained later on the section "Covid-19 outbreak".